Skip to content

 A well-designed learning space should include various zones that cater to different learning preferences and activities:

-• Areas designed for group work and discussion, featuring comfortable seating arrangements and surfaces for shared work.
+• Collaborative spaces — areas designed for group work and discussion, featuring comfortable seating arrangements and surfaces for shared work.

-• Designated areas for independent study and focused work, with minimal distractions and appropriate acoustic treatment.
+• Quiet zones — designated areas for independent study and focused work, with minimal distractions and appropriate acoustic treatment.

-• Spaces that encourage movement and hands-on learning, with room for physical activities and experiential learning.
+• Active learning areas — spaces that encourage movement and hands-on learning, with room for physical activities and experiential learning.

-• Areas equipped with digital tools and connectivity options to support digital learning and modern educational technologies.
+• Technology hubs — areas equipped with digital tools and connectivity options to support digital learning and modern educational technologies.

 Benefits of Flexible Learning Spaces